GiuseppeGq20/ipersonica/elaborato/noteStatMech.md

 > and as one might expect the probability of finding a particle moving at speed
 > $\mathbf v$ without jointly fixing its component is greater

-> The Maxwell distribution solve the Boltzmann equation for a system of particles:
+> The Maxwell distribution solves the Boltzmann equation for a system of particles:
 >
 > - in equilibrium
 > - uniformly distributed in space,
 > - with a fixed or null convective velocity
-> - non interacting particle (i.e. no Coulomb forces)
+> - non-interacting particle (i.e. no Coulomb forces)
 >
 > This is also said to be a *hard sphere* approximation of the system of particles